 - To be fed alongside hay, water and veg.

 - Alfalfa meal, whole grain wheat, wheat bran, soybean hulls, soybean meal, pea flakes, linseed, beet pulp, soya oil, fennel seeds, mono-calcium phosphate, salt, calcium carbonate, dried dandelion, dried nettle.

 What can your pets do with it?:

 - Eat it

 Where can I buy it?:

-The nuggets’ shape reminded me of some brands of dry cat food.
+- The nugget shape reminded me of some brands of dry cat food.
 Medium brown and hard and gritty in texture the nuggets are large, firm and designed to help wear down teeth.
-I was however slightly concerned that some babies could find the nuggets a little large.
-Baby guineapigs are born developmentally precocious meaning they can eat and drink like adults from birth (and breed from just three weeks) and I just couldn’t imagine a newborn being able to manage more than a tiny scrape off of the Science Selective nuggets.
+I was however slightly concerned that some babies could find the nuggets a little large (baby Guinea Pigs are born developmentally precocious meaning they can eat and drink like adults from birth (and breed from just three weeks)) and I just couldn’t imagine a newborn being able to manage more than a tiny scrape off of the Science Selective nuggets.
+I was wrong!

-These nuggets are loved by the piggies that can manage such a large nugget.
-Nutritionally sound with a focus on natural ingredients and a real understanding of small animal dental needs Science Selective Guineapig food is a superb option to feed your Squidgypigs.
+- These nuggets are loved by the Squidgypigs.
+Nutritionally sound with a focus on natural ingredients and a real understanding of small animal dental needs Science Selective Guinea Pig food is a superb option to feed your piggies.

 Love & Chin Rubs xox